_edited.jpg)

 ___________________________________________________________________

-5:15-5:20 Closing remarks - What each of us can do
+5:15-5:20 Closing remarks: A call to action - What each of us can do

 ___________________________________________________________________

-5:20 – 6:20 Networking Reception in the Cafe: Drinks, Hors d’oeuvres
+5:20 – 6:20 Networking Reception: Drinks and hors d’oeuvres